bitrise-io/devcenter/_articles/reviews/signing-up-with-email-draft.md

 If you haven't received a confirmation email, click **Resend confirmation email** you see at Step 4.

-Isses with logging in
+## Issues with Log in

-If you failed to log in for the third time, [reCAPTCHA](https://developers.google.com/recaptcha/) gets activated where you can prove you are not a robot.
-If you failed to log in for an excessive amount of times, you will get locked out.
+If you failed to log in for the third time, [reCAPTCHA](https://developers.google.com/recaptcha/) gets activated for you.

+If you failed to log in for an excessive amount of time, you will automatically get locked out.
 Check your inbox for our `Unlock Instructions` email!

 ![](/img/lockedout.png)